Indellient/habitat-plugin/README.md

 This plugin allows for the abstraction of building, uploading, and promoting habitat packages.

+## Pre-Reqs

+- Must have Jenkins setup for building habitat packages
+  - A designated origin and the corresponding keys
+- Habitat Auth Token specified as a Jenkins credential

 ## Usage

 The main usage would be as follows to build, upload, and promote the package: